AEST Agricultural Waste Charcoal Briquettes

 Appropriate Energy Saving Technologies Limited

-AEST Agricultural waste briquettes: Appropriate Energy Saving Technologies Limited makes and sells charcoal briquettes from various recycled agricultural wastes.
+Made and sold by Appropriate Energy Saving Technologies Limited, AEST Agricultural waste briquettes are charcoal briquettes from various recycled agricultural wastes.

 There are various briquettes being sold in Uganda.
 However, AEST is the only company producing and selling briquettes with the materials they use.
 Interview with representative